Hey! Thanks for being interested enough to actually check out this page.

-My name is Norman Liu, and I’m a dev from Vancouver.
-I graduated with a B.Sc.in Biology, but realized way too late that my real passion was code.
-In my spare time, I’m usually exploring open-source projects, playing music, or grinding through LeetCode questions (currently at 600-something).
+I’m Naomi Liu, and I’m a full-stack developer based in Vancouver.
+I graduated with a B.Sc Hons in Biology, but realized later on that my real passion was software.
+In my spare time, I’m usually exploring open-source projects, playing guitar, hiking, or arguing with my cat.

 I’m drawn to the creativity and unconventional thinking required by programming, as well as the unconventional approaches you need to take in order to overcome problems.
 There’s a ton of beauty and hidden meaning behind the semantics of computation, and my goal for this blog is to try and express that in prose/eye-watering snippets.

 I write Scala and Rust professionally, and Haskell unprofessionally.
 I’m experienced in Python, TypeScript, Common Lisp, and of course, HTML and CSS (the only programming languages for true developers.)
 My personal preference is Haskell, and you’ll find it forms most of the content here.
 Lately however, I’ve been playing around with OCaml in my spare time, and I might shift focus a little more in that direction down the road.

 The format I’m following is that of the long site, which

 basically saves me the stress of having to edit to perfection before

 publishing.
 My writing cycle is pretty sporadic - sometimes it’s easy to